mooffie/mc/src/lua/doc/guide/10-getting-started.md

 under [User data], is the folder intended for the user, for you, to store your own scripts.

-In the above example the user folder is ~/.local/share/mc/lua/.
+In the above example the user folder is ~/.local/share/mc/lua-0.1/.

+[tip]

+The number embedded in the folder name, "0.1" in this case, makes it possible to install different major versions of MC exposing different major versions of API: each would have a different number.

+[/tip]

 Let's create this folder and place in it a file containing: